Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Governing equations and numerical method

 The RBC flow reacts with a turbulent heat and momentum transfer to the set of input parameters, $\{Ra, Pr\}$.
 The corresponding dimensionless numbers are the Nusselt number $Nu$ for the turbulent heat and the Reynolds number $Re$ for the turbulent momentum transfer.
 They are given by (all quantities are dimensionless)

-where $\langle\cdot\rangle_{A,t}$ is a combined average over cross section $A$ and simulation time $t$ in statistically steady state.
+where $\langle\cdot\rangle_{A,t}$ is a combined average over cross-section $A$ and simulation time $t$ in statistically steady state.
 The root mean square velocity $U^v_{\rm rms}=\langle {\bm u}^2\rangle^{1/2}_{V,t}$ with a combined volume-time average $\langle\cdot\rangle_{V,t}$.
 The Boussinesq equations are solved in a Cartesian box of size $L \times L \times H$, where $L$ denotes both the length and width of the box.
 We choose a domain of aspect ratio $\Gamma = L/H = 4$ for our simulations, so that the cross-sectional area $A = 16$ in dimensionless units.
 Together with the periodic boundary conditions on the sides, this setup aims to approximate an infinitely extended plane layer of fluid confined between the top and bottom no-slip walls, which are isothermally maintained at $T$ and $T + \Delta T$ respectively.
-Further details on this choice of parameters are presented in ~\cite{Samuel2024}.
+Further details on this choice of parameters are presented in \cite{Samuel2024}.

-The governing equations are solved using spectral element method (SEM), where the computational domain is discretized into finite elements, on each of which the fields are approximated by Lagrangian interpolation basis functions in all three space dimensions, offering an accuracy comparable to spectral methods~\cite{Fischer1997}.
+The governing equations are solved using spectral element method (SEM), where the computational domain is discretized into finite elements, on each of which the fields are approximated by Lagrangian interpolation basis functions in all three space dimensions, offering an accuracy of spectral methods~\cite{Fischer1997}.
 We use the GPU-accelerated SEM solver NekRS~\cite{Fischer2022}, which is a descendant of the Nek5000 code.
 Our simulations span a range of $Ra$ from $10^5$ to $10^{11}$ at a fixed Prandtl number of $Pr=0.7$.
-Of particular focus is the case at $Ra=10^9$, with which we present additional studies on the effect of initial condition and forced shear flow in \sref{sec:initial} and \sref{sec:forced} respectively.
+Of particular focus is the case at $Ra=10^9$, with which we present additional studies on the effect of initial condition and forced shear flow in \sref{sec:shear}.
 The simulations are performed with sufficient spectral resolution, and the planar averaged profiles are also well converged.
 This is described and discussed in detail in ~\cite{Samuel2024}.
 There, we also showed that the thermal boundary layers are well-resolved, with at least 16 spectral collocation points within them for all the cases.